ptzpanzer/WandB-on-HPC/README.md

 3. set Slurm script template in 'slurm_wrapper.py'

+4. Maybe you also need to consider adding more conditions in 'check_status()' under 'slurm_wrapper.py' for your own interest.

-4. run newstart.py on your HPC and have a cup of coffee
+5. run newstart.py on your HPC and have a cup of coffee